daprice/Blender-Auto-Dark-Mode/README.md

 ## Usage

 Once activated, the add-on works automatically.
-You can change the themes used for light and dark mode under `Edit > Preferences > Add-ons > User Interface: Auto Dark Mode`.
+You can change the themes used for light and dark mode under `Edit > Preferences > Add-ons > User Interface: Auto Dark Mode` (by default, it uses the “Blender Light” and “Blender Dark” themes).

 ## ⚠️ Warnings